 Waterfalls in north Alabama are glorious enough to boost your mood and fill you with excitement and wonder.
 There are various such waterfalls to be discovered in North Alabama.

-There are so many beautiful waterfalls which can be access by kids as well as old age people.
+There are so many beautiful waterfalls which can be accessed by kids as well as old age people.
 In Alabama, there are various historical places to visit.
-You can also visit Pioneer village, which is a historic place with some historical values.
+You can also visit Pioneer village, a historic place with some historical values.

 Here are the top 10 waterfalls in North Alabama: